Application of the TOWS Matrix to Volkswagen

 Weaknesses and Threats (WT).
 A company with great weaknesses often has to resort to a survival strategy.
 VW could have seriously considered the option of a joint operation with Chrysler or American Motors.
 Another alternative would have been to withdraw from the American market altogether.
 Although in difficulties VW did not have to resort to a survival strategy because the company still had many strengths.
 Consequently, a more appropriate strategy was to attempt to overcome the weaknesses and develop them into strengths.
 In other words, the direction was toward the strength-opportunity position (SO) in the matrix shown as Figure 5.
 Specifically, the strategy was to reduce the competitive threat by developing a more flexible new product line that would accommodate the needs and desires of the car-buying public.

-TOWS Matrix of Volkswagen
+Application of the TOWS Matrix to Volkswagen |

 Weaknesses and Opportunities (WO).
 The growing affluence of customers has resulted in ‘trading up’ to more luxurious cars.
 Yet, VW had essentially followed a one-model policy which presented a problem when the design of the Beetle became obsolete A new model line had to be introduced to reach a wider spectrum of buyers.
 In order to minimize the additional costs of a multiproduct line, the building block principle was